 - Swelling, stiffness, tenderness, pain, and even bad breath caused by periodontal disease

-- Increased risk of tumor growth and cyst development, which can in turn cause issues in healthy teeth and the jaw bone
+- Increased risk of tumor growth and cyst development, which can cause issues in healthy teeth and the jaw bone

 If you elect to have your molars removed at our office in Gresham, OR, or one of our other three offices, you will receive a thorough oral examination from one of our oral and maxillofacial surgeons, Dr. Russell Lieblick or Dr. Brandon Rehrer.
-Your doctor may determine that it is necessary to supplement any X-rays received from your general dentist with additional X-rays or 3D scanning of the mouth.
-This will help him to determine the position and size of the teeth and develop a plan for extraction that ensures optimal recovery.
+We may take 3D scans of your mouth and teeth and will discuss your options for anesthesia during surgery.

 If you have any questions before your procedure, our office staff and skilled surgical team would be happy to help you in any way possible.
 It is our goal to ensure that you are fully informed and at ease before receiving treatment and that you completely understand the pre- and post-operative instructions to ensure optimal recovery.

 Wisdom teeth contain powerful stem cells that have been used to develop regenerative medicine.
 Choose to have your stem cells stored in a lab after having wisdom teeth removed so they will be ready if you need them in the future.
 Learn more on our stem cells page or the Stemodontics® website.

 We offer several options for anesthesia to make your experience as comfortable as possible.